parrt/ml-articles/gradient-boosting/L1-loss.md

 When training weak models on the residual vector, in the first article, each regression tree leaf predicted the average residual for observations in that leaf.
 Such a prediction tries to place the next $F_m$ output in the middle of the $y_i$ of those observations.
 That gives us a hint that we should use a weight per leaf to scale the predictions trained on the sign vector, but how do we compute those weights?

 The graph of rent versus sqfeet clearly shows that we need a small weight for the left stump leaf and a much larger weight for the right stump leaf.
 The goal should be to have the next $F_1$ model step into the middle of the $y$ rent values in each group (leaf) of observations, which means jumping to the median $y$ in each group.
-Again, we use the media not the mean because our overall model is trying to minimize the $L_1$ loss.
+Again, we use the median not the mean because our overall model is trying to minimize the $L_1$ loss.
 The weight we need for each leaf is the magnitude of the difference between $f_0$ and the median $y$ for each leaf group.
 This value is the median of the $abs(y_i - f_0(\vec x_i))$ residuals restricted to observations $i$ in the leaf.
 The sign vector already has the direction, which is why we use the absolute value of the median (our weights in this case are always positive).

 Equivalently, we can think of this process as having each stump leaf predict the median residual of the observations in that leaf (in which case we don't need the absolute value).
+Without alteration, the stump leaves would predict the average residual as usual, not the median.
 This fact makes the MSE and MAE approaches seem nearly identical.
 That's a bit weird and an incredibly subtle point, so let's emphasize it in a callout:

 <aside title="The difference between MSE and MAE GBM trees">